-Human Interest stories told through Video can break down barriers between big business and ordinary people.
+Human Interest stories told through Video can break down barriers between big businesses and ordinary people.
 Trust has long been an issue for Big Companies.
-Using real life stories in Video to prove a brand or company promise builds respect and belief amongst consumers.
+Telling real-life stories through video to prove a brand or company promise builds respect and belief amongst consumers.
 Let’s take a look at the companies and brands we think are doing it best… Unilever with their global sustainability campaign Project Sunlight, British Airways, Dove and Prudential.
+(Article published April 2015)

 British Airways launched a campaign in the US to promote the routes from North America to India and to encourage more ex-pat Indians to buy airfares to their homeland.

-The 5 minute film had 75,000 views in two days and over a million hits in one month.
-A brand like British Airways often seen as aloof and conservative in brand image terms will benefit greatly from using this gritty real life approach.
+The 5-minute film had 75,000 views in two days and over a million hits in one month.
+A brand like British Airways, often seen as aloof and conservative in brand image terms, will benefit greatly from using this gritty real-life approach to customer videos.
 Showing a human face and building emotional connections with people can only be a good thing for BA.

 Writing a blog about real life genuine stories would not be complete without an example from Dove.
 The now iconic “Campaign for Real Beauty” is now 10 years old.

-This is the most watched viral Video ever with 5.5 million views to date.
-This is a great example for how a Brand’s Positioning to stand for something Genuine and Real can be so wonderfully showcased in Video by only using real people, real stories and real outcomes.
+At the time this article was written, this video was the most-watched viral video ever with 5.5 million views.
+It is a great example of how a Brand’s Positioning to stand for something Genuine and Real can be so wonderfully showcased by using videos to tell real stories of real people.
 Truly Brilliant.

 So next time you want to showcase a real-life consumer story, think first about video and how we can make your story come to life for you.